msupply-foundation/msupply_docs/content/docs/programs/module-hiv.md

 To create an encounter, select `Add Encounter` through the drop-down menu in the right top corner.

-<div class="note">A patient must have to be enrolled in a program to input an encounter</div>
+<div class="note">A patient must be enrolled in a program to input an encounter</div>

 ![add patient encounter](/docs/programs/images/add_encounter_button.png)

 This will open a dialog window to create an encounter.

-First, the type of encounter needs to be selected, i.e. which program enrolment the encounter is associated with.
+First, the program enrolment associated with the encounter must be selected.

 Secondly, the encounter date must be selected.
-The encounter date can be in the past, e.g. for entering finished encounter, or in the future, e.g. to schedule an encounter (aka appointment).
+The encounter date can be in the past (for entering a finished encounter), or in the future (to schedule an encounter - AKA make an appointment).

 ![new encounter dialog](/docs/programs/images/new_encounter_dialog.png)

-Once an encounter is created, the full encounter document will open to enter encounter details.
+Once an encounter is created, the full encounter document will open to allow encounter details input.

 <div class="note">The content of the encounter document is program specific and can be configured by the system administrator</div>